top of page

 countdown clock for a flash sale

-Use the valuable real estate on your homepage to introduce and showcase your new product.
-Homepage announcements and banners can be useful for directing visitors to a dedicated product landing page and/or promoting a special offer.
+Our next technique for how to market your product is to use the valuable real estate on your homepage to introduce and showcase your new product.
+Homepage announcements and banners can be useful for directing visitors to a dedicated product landing page or promoting a special offer.

 CeliaB's site page for new products

-If using pop-up or slide-in banners, make sure that they're easy to spot.
-At the same time, avoid intruding on your buyer’s experience by limiting animated banners to one per page.
+If you’re using pop-up or slide-in banners, make sure that they're easy to spot.
+At the same time, avoid intruding on your customer’s experience by limiting animated banners to one per page.
 Pay special attention to the user’s experience on mobile.
-Ensure that your banners are easy to read, plus easy to click out of if your customer isn’t interested.
+Ensure that your banners are easy to read, plus easy to click out of if customers aren’t interested.

 07. Accept pre-orders before your launch date